slub/dfg-viewer/Documentation/Index.rst

 Known Problems
 --------------

-In TYPO3 6.2 you should use the following configuration in *typo3conf\LocalConfiguration.php*:
+You should use the following configuration in *typo3conf\LocalConfiguration.php*:

 'FE' => array(
 	...